russolsen/book_markdown_template/README.md

 Markdown template for ebooks
 =============================

-- A template for creating creating epub and pdf books.
+- A template for creating epub and pdf books.
 Mostly aimed at fiction.

 Usage
 -----
 Put your chapters in the `chapters` directory as `.md` files.
 The chapters will show up in the book sorted by the filename.
 The samples are numbered, so `010_chapter.md`, ect.
-But you are free do name your chapters however you want, as long as the names sort in the right order.
+But you are free to name your chapters however you want, as long as the names sort in the right order.

-Along with the usual markdown features, `!!Chapter!!` will get translated into a English word version of the current chapter number, starting with `One`.
-The chapter number gets incremented each time your use `!!Chapter!!`.
+Along with the usual markdown features, `!!Chapter!!` will get translated into an English word version of the current chapter number, starting with `One`.
+The chapter number gets incremented each time you use `!!Chapter!!`.
 There is also `!!BREAK!!` which gets translated into a stylistic break, those `* * *` that you sometimes see to signal a transition.

 By default `make` will build the epub version of the book.